Downloadable Fact Sheets in Multiple Languages

 COVID-19 Can Cause Severe Illness

 COVID-19 is caused by a coronavirus that spreads in the air, especially when an infected person speaks, sneezes or coughs indoors.
 COVID-19 can cause severe illness, pneumonia or death, and we are still learning about its long-term effects.

-The CDC recommends that all individuals age 12 and older receive the COVID-19 vaccination.
-It is your choice to get vaccinated, and you can choose which vaccine you receive.
+The CDC recommends that all individuals age 5 and older receive the COVID-19 vaccination.
+It is your choice to get vaccinated.
+You can choose which vaccine you receive; however, the CDC recommends the Pfizer-BioNTech and Moderna vaccines as preferred options to the Johnson & Johnson vaccine when possible.
 Your decisions will not change your standard medical care.

-The three vaccines currently authorized and recommended in the U.S. to prevent COVID-19 are:
+The three vaccines currently authorized in the U.S. to prevent COVID-19 are:

 Pfizer-BioNTech for people ages 5 and up (2 doses, 21 days apart and a booster if eligible)

 Moderna for people ages 18 and up (2 doses, 28 days apart and a booster if eligible)